 The manager looks for small and medium-sized businesses with growth potential overlooked by other investors.
 Smaller companies are higher-risk than bigger businesses.

-The fund has delivered an attractive return in recent years, but performed less well than the broader market of small and medium–sized US companies.
+The fund has delivered an attractive long-term return.
+But it’s performed less well than the broader market of small and medium–sized US companies in recent years.
 Lauren Romeo’s approach of investing in unloved companies has largely been out of favour.
 Investors preferred companies with more dependable earnings streams.
 They’re thought to be more secure.

 We still think the fund can provide good returns over the long term.
 The manager’s contrarian approach means the fund offers something different from many of its peers.